-Follow along as we count down the 25 states where United says the biggest percentages of moves take people out of state.
-That is, they're outbound moves.
+Follow along as we count down the 25 states where people fleeing make up the highest percentage of state-to-state moves.

 25. Rhode Island